There was actually a study to determine if red wolves are wolves. The answer could have doomed them.

 When red wolves were going extinct in the late 1970s, they could no longer be choosy about mates.
 They were breeding with coyotes so often that Fish and Wildlife officials rushed in to Texas and Louisiana to grab the last pure red wolves, place them in zoos and attempt to resurrect the species through breeding.

 It was a smash hit, scientifically.
 Two pairs of wolves were set free at the Alligator River National Wildlife Refuge in 1987 and, by all accounts, flourished.
-Fish and Wildlife struck bargains with some supportive landowners with property on borders of the refuge and set more wolves free.
+Fish and Wildlife struck bargains with some supportive landowners whose property bordered the refuge and set more wolves free.

 But after Republicans took control of the state government, North Carolina turned against the program, and landowners opposed to wolves started lobbying residents against them.
-They were upset some of the wolves outside the refuge were meandering on their land.
+They were upset that some of the wolves outside the refuge were meandering onto their land.

-On the rare occasions that they spotted a stealthy wolf, or came across one in a trap, some farmers thought they looked a lot like coyotes, a hybrid maybe.
-They convinced Fish and Wildlife’s regional office in Atlanta, which oversees the program, there was a problem.
+On the rare occasions that they spotted a stealthy wolf or came across one in a trap, some farmers thought they looked a lot like coyotes or a hybrid maybe.

-In April last year, Fish and Wildlife decided the reintroduction program was failing and signaled it would reduce the number of wolves to fewer than 10 and dramatically change the mission.
-Conservationists said the assertion was ridiculous.
+Opponents of the program met with Fish and Wildlife regional officials in Atlanta and members of the state congressional delegation in Washington to push the idea that as a genetic hybrid, the wolves are not eligible for federal protection.

+It fell to the academies to determine if red wolves are a distinct species worthy of a strong program to rescue them.
+And last week, the decision came down:

 In other words, red wolves did not have so much sex with coyotes that they mated themselves out of existence.

-After studying reams of the best available historic data and the genomes of numerous canids, the academies declared that, contrary to arguments that critics of the program to revive the endangered animals have made, red wolves are exactly what they are called.
+After studying reams of the best available historic data and the genomes of numerous canids, the academies declared that, contrary to arguments that critics have made, red wolves are exactly what they are called.

 They do note that “North American canid species are genetically very similar to each other and have substantial amounts of shared genetic variation.”
 There’s a bit of gray wolf and coyote in the DNA of red wolves.